andrewcapatina/hdl-wave-ai/README.md

-Go to the hdl-wave-ai to see the extenstion's README!
+Go to the hdl-wave-ai folder to see the extenstion's README!